 - Smoking.
 Smoking can alter the bacterial make-up of your mouth and is one of the biggest risk factors that influence whether or not a person will develop periodontal disease.

 - Dry mouth.
 Chronic dry mouth can deplete your mouth of healthy bacteria and cause the acceleration of tooth decay and gum disease.
 Many medications can cause dry mouth, so talk with your doctor if you’re suffering from this condition.

 - Poor oral hygiene.
 Taking good care of your teeth can help you prevent the onset of gum disease and protect your smile!

 Brushing and flossing are key practices when preventing and controlling gum disease.
 Even after your Asheville dentist conducts a deep cleaning, you still need to do the work at home to protect your smile and help keep your mouth healthy.

 Aim to brush twice a day with a soft-bristled toothbrush and a quality toothpaste and floss once a day.
 It’s also crucial to avoid smoking, excessive sugar consumption, and eat a well-balanced diet to nourish and protect your teeth and gums.

 Your gum disease can be treated and potentially even reversed!
-If you have any signs or symptoms of gum disease, it’s vital to make an appointment with your dentist.
+If you have any signs or symptoms of gum disease, it’s vital to make an appointment with Asheville dental services.
 Getting a checkup at least once a year will help you to catch periodontal disease early, but if you’re having symptoms, it’s never too late to make an appointment.